 “What are you laughing about?”

 “You’re totally guessing! what colors are those supposed to be?
 Brown or Green?
-Breen?”
-He guessed, and everyone who heard him looked at Michael’s work.
+Breen?”, and everyone who heard him looked at Michael’s work.
 Seeing he was right, they laughed along.

 “It looks exactly like yours!”
 Michael said, pointing at Tom’s wheel.

-“No, it doesn’t” Ava said
+“No, it doesn’t,” Ava said

 “Does too!”

 “You can ask Mrs. Smith.
-She’ll tell you,” Tom challenged.
+She’ll tell you,” Tom challenged him.

-So they called their art teacher over and asked her what she thought.
-She looked at their work and asked Michael, “These two wheels really look the same to you?”
+So, they called their art teacher over and asked her what she thought.
+She looked at their work and asked Michael, “Do these two wheels really look the same to you?”

 “Of course!
 This is stupid!”
 Michael exclaimed, nearly in tears.

 “Michael,” Mrs. Smith said gently, “there’s a term we use for people who see colors differently.
-It’s not a bad thing, and it doesn’t mean your blind, but I think you’re colorblind.”
+It’s not a bad thing, and it doesn’t mean you’re blind, but I think you’re colorblind.”

-“Oh,” Michael said, unsure of what to say.
+“Oh,” Michael said, unsure of what to make of it.

 “It’s nothing to be made fun of,” Mrs. Smith said to the class.
 “A small percentage of the population has color blindness; they just don’t see certain colors like most people.
 They have trouble with colors like red or green.”

-The students stopped laughing and asked questions.
+The students stopped laughing and started asking questions.
 It was not something they had heard of before, and they were curious.
-She answered as best she could their questions.
+She answered them as best she could.

-Mrs. Smith finished by saying, “This lesson, we mixed the primary colors red, yellow, and blue to get secondary colors.
+Mrs. Smith explained, “This lesson, we mixed the primary colors red, yellow, and blue to get secondary colors.
 If you can’t see a primary color like red, then you can’t see the red inside the orange or the red inside the purple.”

 “Does this mean I fail the activity?”
 Michael asked.